Sleep Dentistry

 What is Sleep Dentistry?

-Sleep Dentistry is the process of performing dental procedures while the patient is induced with general anaesthesia, causing a patient to “sleep” while going through the process.
-This allows for minimal discomfort dentistry giving patients peace of mind necessary to bring them through the whole process.
+Sleep Dentistry is the process of performing dental procedures while the patient is induced with general anaesthesia (GA), causing a patient to “sleep” while going through the process.
+This allows for minimal discomfort dentistry, giving patients peace of mind necessary to bring them through the whole process.

-Under the influence of General Anaesthesia (GA), patients are brought under a state of extreme calm which can even lead to no memory of any part of the procedure whatsoever.
-General Anaesthesia brings relaxation to the body’s nerve systems making patients oblivious to pain receptors for a given amount of time.
+A general anaesthetic dentist brings patients under a state of extreme calm which can even lead to the patient having no memory of any part of the procedure whatsoever.
+General anaesthesia brings relaxation to the body’s nerve systems making patients oblivious to pain receptors for a given amount of time.

 You can stop avoiding the dentist once and for all and get back on track on your road to oral health.